 Find Your National Parks Road Trip People

 Visiting 4 National Parks in 4 days is no easy thing so you will want to find the best people to road trip with.
 There will be a LOT of hours in the car and a lot of together time.
 You know your family and your friends best and who can handle miles upon miles on a road trip.
-This itinerary took 2000 miles to cover our destinations, including a last minute change of plans due to bad weather.
+This national parks itinerary took 2000 miles to cover our destinations, including a last minute change of plans due to bad weather.
 The good news is you can always find National Park enthusiasts to travel and check off their bucket lists.
-Better yet, turn it into a National Parks family challenge.
+Better yet, turn it into a National Parks trip family challenge.